scipilot/logline/README.md

 - The `groupTitles` hash provides a lookup of the titles shown in the Timeline.
 - The `cssClassMap` hash provides a lookup of the CSS classes to apply to each event: e.g. "info", "warning", "error" etc. or per-event specific colours.
 - `rangedLogs` (see below) specifies which groups are state-ranged.

+As the dataProviders are loaded asynchronously, the Vis group can jump around on each load.
+To stop this, provide an `order` which sets the base order for each dataProvider. e.g. the first dataProvider `order`=1, if it has 5 `logGroups`, the next dataProvider should have `order`=6.

 ### Log time formats